 So, how will this affect productivity, creativity, interaction, social development, and office relationships over the next year?
 What do all of these workplaces have in common with their challenges and opportunities right now?
-If we can collectively look at what we’re facing, we can make the post-COVID future of work into one that is resilient with a renaissance of thinkers, doers and leaders.
+If we can collectively look at what we’re facing, we can make the post-COVID-19 future of work into one that is resilient with a renaissance of thinkers, doers, and leaders.

-Humancentric design–from the floor plan to the tiniest desk plant–is taking center stage as we rethink what is means to be a human now, in this moment.
-The post-COVID office does and will exist and it will need post-COVID office furniture along with smart, creative solutions to meet the needs of returning employees.
+Humancentric design–from the floor plan to the tiniest desk plant–is taking center stage as we rethink what it means to be a human now, at this moment.
+The post-COVID office does and will exist and it will need post-COVID-19 office furniture along with smart, creative solutions to meet the needs of returning employees.

 1. Social Interaction Is More Intentional.